All Episodes

 I'm not saying I'm perfect this way, obviously.

-Ping, deathbed and back.
+Ping, deathbed, and back.

-Courage is really nothing more or less than the genuine realization that you're gonna die.
+ping deathbed and back and the ping to organize your life to tell you what's important to focus on to give you courage Courage is really nothing more or less than the genuine realization that you're going to die.

 And cowardice haunts you in your final months when it's too late to do anything.